Snorkeling Carrie Bow Caye – Good Barrier Reef Spot

 We snorkeled the south end of Carrie Bow Caye, after our morning ocean crossing sailing back from Glover’s.

 It was a small area and healthy, which is to be expected right on the barrier reef with all the flowing currents moving in and out of the barrier cut.

 What We Saw While Snorkeling Carrie Bow Caye

 There was a nice variety of hard corals that were very healthy, as well as some beautiful soft corals.

-Like many of the barrier reef areas in Belize, there was not a great number of fish, but we did see some beautiful fish like the Queen Triggerfish below, and the long Trumpetfish trying to look inconspicuous.
+Like many of the barrier reef areas in Belize, there was not a great number of fish, but we did see some beautiful fish like a Queen Triggerfish and a long trumpetfish trying to look inconspicuous.

-Like many spots in Belize the sponges were very interesting.
-In the picture at right you can see two types of sponges, including the Black Ball Sponge.
+Like many spots in Belize the sponges were very interesting, like the Black Ball Sponge in this image.